himotoyoshi/carray/docs/topics/CAFrame.md

 ### (a) Convenience reductions

-`sum` / `mean` / `min` / `max` reduce **every numeric scalar column** into a new frame indexed by the group labels (non-numeric / N-D columns are skipped):
+`sum` / `mean` / `min` / `max` reduce **every numeric scalar column** into a new frame indexed by the group labels.
+The **key columns are skipped** — they are the index of the result, whatever their data type — and so are non-numeric and N-D columns, which a reduction has nothing to say about:

 ```ruby
 df.group_by("station").mean       # => frame of per-station means